 - You must be 18 years of age or older.

 - You must have a workable plan developed to avoid future need and be willing to share that.

-- You must be a private horse owner or an established, reputable, verifiable rescue with references.
+- You must be a private horse owner.
 No applications from equine businesses (such as boarding or training facilities) will be considered.

 - Situation and need must be short-term.